1: Toward Cutting-Edge Science

 This is a CFI project led by the Beamline Advisory Team leader Mirek Cygler (U of Saskatchewan), in collaboration with other Beamline Advisory Team members and principal users representing institutes from accross Canada including: Bhushan Nagar (McGill U), Zongchao Jia (Queen's U), Filip Van Petegem (U of British Columbia), Mark Glover (U of Alberta), Kenneth Ng (U of Calgary), Brian Mark (U of Manitoba), Emil Pai (U of Toronto), Alisdair Boraston (U of Victoria) and Alba Guarné (McMaster U).

 The project secured funding in 2015 (see announcement here), with the goal of upgrading the CMCF-ID beam line; increasing the flux, reducing the beam focus size to micro-beam, improving the stability of the end-station and improving the data acquisition throughput using a faster detector and automounter.
 To accomplish these goals, the undulator is being replaced with a longer one, the optical layout is being changed, and the end station being rebuilt.

 In April 2019, the preliminary design report was completed.
-All major components including the insertion device (IVU), DCM/DMM, mirror systems, microdiffractometer, and Eiger detector have been purchased, with delivery times ranging from July 2019 to Fall 2020.
+All major components including the insertion device (IVU), DCM/DMM, mirror systems, microdiffractometer, and Eiger detector have been purchased, and were delivered between mid 2019 - early 2021.

-The CMCF-ID beamline was shut down for upgrades during the spring 2020 facility shutdown period.
-The new insertion device has been installed in the ring during this period and old beamline optical components removed.
+The beamline was shut down for upgrades beginning during the spring 2020 facility shutdown period.
+The new insertion device was installed in the ring during this period and old beamline optical components removed.
 As of March 2021, all of the main new optical components have been installed up to the endstation.
 We expect the beamline to be returned to service during late Summer 2021, as soon as commissioning and testing is complete.
 To alleviate the loss of beam time to users during this period, we are accommodating most experiments on the CMCF-BM beamline, which has undergone a successful minor upgrade for higher flux and increased throughput.

 2: CMCF-BM High-Flux Upgrade